By Lenny Rudow

 — Published: February/March 2014

-Cell phone and tablet apps which focus on making boating safer
+Cell phone and tablet apps which focus on making boating safer and more fun

 New options, from propulsion to stabilization, are popping up on midsize cruising and fishing boats